CUinspace233/mock-mate/README.md

 ```bash
 ./run.sh # The port is 5200 by default, you can change it in the script
 ```
-Note: After the application startup complete, it will begin running a task of fetching news for a while
+Note: After the application startup complete, it will begin running a task of fetching news for a while.
+During the fetching (around 1 min) api requests might be slow.

 #### API Documentation